Weppa Wanno

 Weppa Wanno is a Kingdom in present-day Etsako East local government area, in the South- South geopolitical zone of Nigeria.
-It is the homeland of Uwano people in under Etsako East local council administrative authority.
+It is the homeland of Uwano people in the Etsako East local council administrative authority.
 Today, the people are traditionally ruled by two different clan kingship, the Weppa clan kingship and the Uwanno clan kingship.
 However, all the people of Weppa Wanno speak the same version of Etsako languages called Uwano dialect.

 Geography

 It is bounded by Avianwu, Ibie, Ekperi, and Idah across the Niger River.